Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

 - A set where every element (a string) is associated with a score, and sorted by their scores.

 - A score is a floating number.
-The elements are sorted by score on storage.

-- The ordering rule:

-  * Elements are sorted by
+- elemented are sorted by:

+  1) score ascendingly

+  2) lexicographically if score equals (by memcmp(3), 因此是纯二进制比较.)

 - Because a sorted set has ordering, there are commands acting on ranges.

+- a sorted set is implemented by a skip list and a hash table.

 - It's useful: